 CLR is the basic and Virtual Machine component of the .NET Framework.
 It is the run-time environment in the .NET Framework that runs the codes and helps in making the development process easier by providing the various services.
 Basically, it is responsible for managing the execution of .NET programs regardless of any .NET programming language.
 Internally, CLR implements the VES(Virtual Execution System) which is defined in the Microsoft’s implementation of the CLI(Common Language Infrastructure).

 The code that runs under the Common Language Runtime is termed as the Managed Code.
-In other words, you can say that CLR provides a managed execution enviornment for the .NET programs by improving the security, including the cross language integration and a rich set of class libraries etc. CLR is present in every .NET framework verison.
+In other words, you can say that CLR provides a managed execution environment for the .NET programs by improving the security, including the cross language integration and a rich set of class libraries, etc. CLR is present in every .NET framework version.
 Below table illustrate the CLR version in .NET framework.

 Below diagram illustrate how CLR is associated with the operating system/hardware along with the class libraries.
 Here, the runtime is actually CLR.

 Role of CLR in the execution of a C# program

 - Suppose you have written a C# program and save it in a file which is known as the Source Code.